 Routine screening tests include the Pap smear, which looks for abnormal cells on your cervix and can prevent complications from cervical cancer.
 An HPV test checks for human papillomavirus, a common sexually transmitted disease.
 You should undergo a Pap smear every three years from age 21-65.
 These Pap smears may be performed every five years if you also have HPV testing.
 Women at a higher risk of cervical cancer may need more frequent screenings.

-STD tests aren’t routine at your women’s wellness exam, but, Dr. Killingsworth and Dr. Middleton order the screenings if you request them.
+STD tests aren’t routine at your women’s wellness exam, but, Dr. Killingsworth, Dr. Middleton, and Dr. Troxler order the screenings if you request them.
 Women who engage in intercourse with multiple partners or are not in a mutually monogamous relationship should have regular STD testing.

 The doctors may order additional screening, including ultrasound, blood tests, and urine tests, if symptoms suggest these tests are necessary.
 Pain in the vagina, unusual vaginal discharge, and cramping can indicate a urinary tract infection or vaginitis.
 Both of these conditions can be evaluated as part of gynecology care.

-Usually, Dr. Killingsworth and Dr. Middleton recommend yearly mammograms beginning at age 40.
+Usually, Dr. Killingsworth, Dr. Middleton and Dr. Troxler recommend yearly mammograms beginning at age 40.
 Your family history, personal history, and presentation of any symptoms may indicate you need one earlier or more frequently.